rock-core/rock-and-syskit/source/syskit_basics/constant_generator.html.md

   end
 end
 ~~~

+**Note**: the position and orientation here are assumed to be respectively a
+vector (of type Eigen::Vector3) and a quaternion (of type Eigen::Quaternion).
+The underlying type system [is a subject for another
+part](../writing_components/types.html).
+For now, just accept it.
+{: .callout .callout-info}

 This kind of "high-level argument shadowing low-level
 arguments must have a one-to-N relationship (usually one-to-one).
 It is